gibbok/notes-rxjs/README.md

 ### Error Handling Operators

 - catchError
-Catches errors on the observable to be handled by returning a new observable or throwing an error.
+Catches errors on the observable to be handled by returning a new observable or throwing an error

 - retry
 Returns an Observable that mirrors the source Observable with the exception of an error.
 If the source Observable calls error, this method will resubscribe to the source Observable for a maximum of count resubscriptions (given as a number parameter) rather than propagating the error call.